 In 2013, i-calQ introduced smartphone-based thyroid disease management using point-of-care TSH measurement, a stress management system based upon salivarycortisol measurement, and an antenatal healthcare management test panel which includes point-of-care HIV, syphilis, glucose, blood pressure, hemoglobin, and urinary albumin measurements to provide standard antenatal screening.

-Our inspiration comes from the field experience gained during the 2007 Ebola epidemic.
 For our team of medical, business, optics, industrial design, and information technology experts, our goal continues to be developing practical, affordable and accurate medical care technology with point-of-care diagnostics integrated with smartphone-based analytics disease support.